The MoneySavingIdiot reclaims £80 – by going through old emails

 Now I was on a reclaim hat-trick, but to complete it I had to delve back even further into my inbox.

 A couple of years back, I ordered a record (The Big Moon's Love in the 4th Dimension, music fans) from the website of a shop in Leeds for a mate's birthday.
 Unfortunately, it never arrived at my mate's flat.
 I got in touch with the shop at the time, and it promptly sent me a voucher code for the value of the order.
 I then promptly forgot about it and my mate never got his present (sorry Gregg).

 After a bit of hunting around, I tracked down the email with the code, but headed back to shop's website fully expecting the code to have expired given it was more than 18 months old.
 After spending way too long choosing a record to get the newly vinyl-obsessed Pa MoneySavingIdiot for Father's Day (The Rolling Stones' On Air, music fans), I clicked through to the checkout, entered the code, aaaaand...

 So if chasing 'lost' money isn't something you usually do and you want to get started, check your email.
 If you've a similar approach to personal admin as me, there could be gold in there.
 Just try to be patient if you have to dig for it, and firm yet polite if you encounter resistance.
 Let me know what you find in the forum or the comments below.

-For full info on your consumer rights and how to get your money back, check out our guide to Consumer Rights.
-And to claim back BIG money on PPI, flight delays, council tax and more, see Reclaim £1,000s.
+For full info on consumer rights and how to get money back, check out our Consumer Rights guide.
+And to claim back BIG money on packaged bank account fees, flight delays and more, see Reclaim £1,000s.

 Have your say